 - You will be given a certificate to say that you can bury or cremate the person who died.
 It’s called a ‘green form’ in England and Wales, plus a certificate of registration of death, which is used for benefit claim purposes (form BD8 in England and Wales).
 You can also pay for a death certificate, which is a copy of what’s written in the death register, or an extract of the entry recorded in the Register of Deaths in Scotland.

 - You will also be given a booklet with useful information.
 It’s called ‘What to do if someone dies’.
 There’s a Scottish version called What to do after a death in Scotland which you can download from the General Registers Office.

 SAVVY TIP: You can get additional copies of the death certificate from the registrar.
 I’d recommend getting a few.
 You can get extra copies later, but they’ll be more expensive.
-You will need to send them as proof of death before you can close accounts and you can’t usually send ordinary photocopies.
+And you will need to send them as proof of death before you can close accounts.
+You can’t usually send ordinary photocopies.
 Companies will accept a ‘certified copy’, which must be stamped and signed by a solicitor or someone at a bank, but these generally cost between £5 and £15 a time.
 There’s information on How to order a death certificate from the government’s Gov.uk website.

 2. Telling government departments